Flutterwave/Node-v3/documentation/transfers.md

     try {
         const payload = {
         "account_bank": "044", //This is the recipient bank code.
-Get list here :https://developer.flutterwave.com/v3.0/reference#get-all-banks
+Get list here:https://developer.flutterwave.com/v3.0/reference#get-all-banks
         "account_number": "0690000040",
         "amount": 5500,
         "narration": "Akhlm Pstmn Trnsfr xx007",
         "currency": "NGN",
-        "reference": "akhlm-pstmnpyt-r02ens007_PMCKDU_1", //This is the merchant's unique transfer reference, it is used to verify the status of the transfer.
+        "reference": "akhlm-pstmnpyt-r02ens007_PMCKDU_1", //This is the merchant's unique transfer reference; it is used to verify the status of the transfer.
         "callback_url": "https://www.flutterwave.com/ng/",
         "debit_currency": "NGN"
     }